ritafm/Basic-Portfolio/README.md

 # Basic-Portfolio
 simple portfolio skeleton used to gain practice building with just HTML and CSS
+Technologies used: HTML, CSS